G-ORKY/Hysteria-Setup/README.md

 Btw, this script is temporary for single-user setup.

 For more functions you wish to add to this script, feel free to contribute to this project or contact our contributers.

+auto cert renew will be added recently! port leap will be added recently!